dandi/dandi-cli/docs/source/modref/index.rst

 Mid-level user interfaces
 ==========================

-These interfaces provide object-oriented interfaces to manipulate Dandisets and assets on a DANDI instance.
+Object-oriented interfaces to manipulate Dandisets and assets on a DANDI instance.

 .. toctree::